Pueblos Galicia What to visit

 Fefiñans Square

-A visit to the town’s historic centre can begin at Fefiñans Square, one of the largest squares in the town.
+A visit to the town’s historic center can begin at Fefiñans Square, one of the largest squares in the town.
 Here we find the San Benito Church and the incredible Fefiñans Palace, where the Fefiñáns Winery is located.

 Pueblos Galicia What to visit Cambados